 12.3 Mental Health Review Tribunal reviews of patients

 Following a clinical review, a person who has received a copy of the certificate of review (see 12.2 above) may apply to the MHRT under section 79, 80 or 81 of the Act, depending on the type of order the patient is subject to.
-The MHRT’s procedure is set out in Schedule 1 to the Act.
+The MHRT’s statutory procedure is set out in Schedule 1 to the Act.

-The MHRT’s jurisdiction is limited to a consideration of whether a patient remains mentally disordered (see 1.1 above).
+The MHRT’s jurisdiction is limited to a consideration of whether a patient remains mentally disordered (see 2.1 above).
 The MHRT cannot make recommendations as to the appropriateness of a patient’s treatment; such concerns should be addressed to a district inspector under section 75.
 A number of MHRT decisions are anonymised and provided to the New Zealand Legal Information Institute, a publicly accessible online database of legal resources.
 These decisions may assist applicants to the MHRT.